Influence of atomic modeling on electron capture and shaking processes: Theoretical methods

-We have first tested and benchmarked our code by reproducing the atomic energies from Kotochigova et al. [\onlinecite{Kot97}] for atoms from Hydrogen to Uranium.
-They have been obtained within the framework of RLDA using the Vosko, Wilk and Nusair exchange-correlation functional and a point charge model for describing the charge distribution of the nucleus.
+We have first tested and benchmarked our code by reproducing the atomic energies from Kotochigova \textit{et al.} \cite{Kot97} for atoms from Hydrogen to Uranium.
+They have been obtained within the framework of RLDA using the Vosko, Wilk and Nusair exchange-correlation functional and a point-charge model for describing the charge distribution of the nucleus.

 In a second step, we have optimized our modeling in regards to the effective potential.
-For a neutral atom, the asymptotic behavior of the effective potential is given by the exchange contribution to $V_{\mathrm{xc}}$, which behaves at large distance as $\rho^{1/3}$.
+For a neutral atom, the asymptotic behavior of the effective potential is given by the exchange contribution $V_{\mathrm{xc}}$, which behaves at large distance as $\rho^{1/3}$.
 As a consequence, the effective potential $V_{\mathrm{eff}}$ decreases exponentially to zero and does not reproduce the expected $1/r$ asymptotic behavior.
-This problem does not appear in the Dirac-Fock theory because the Dirac-Fock exchange potential exactly compensates the self-interaction term contained in the Hartree potential (see Figure \ref{fig:pot109Cd}).
+This problem does not appear in the Dirac-Fock theory because the Dirac-Fock exchange potential exactly compensates the self-interaction term contained in the Hartree potential (see Fig. \ref{fig:pot109Cd}).

 Generally, the use of this correction leads to a much better description of the outermost shells.
-In particular, the experimental ionization potential can be generally well reproduced [\onlinecite{Leeuwen94}].
-In addition, although it has not been studied in the present work, this correction is crucial for a correct description of unoccupied and continuum states that are essential for shake-up and shake-off processes.
-However, the drawback of this correction and its variants (ADSIC [\onlinecite{CIOFINI200567}], SIC [\onlinecite{Perdew81}], GAM [\onlinecite{Politis98}]) is an inaccurate description of the inner shells, which are mainly involved in the electron capture process (i.e. $1s_{1/2}$, $2s_{1/2}$, $2p_{1/2}$).
-A way to overcome this inconvenience is to use the optimized effective potential method, which was originally described within a non-relativistic framework by J. B. Krieger et al. [\onlinecite{Kri92},\onlinecite{Kri93}] and extended to the relativistic case by Xiao-Min Tong and Shih-I Chu [\onlinecite{Tong98}].
+In particular, the experimental ionization potential can be well reproduced \cite{Leeuwen94}.
+In addition, this correction is crucial for a correct description of unoccupied and continuum states that are essential for shake-up and shake-off processes.
+However, the drawback of this correction and its variants (ADSIC \cite{CIOFINI200567}, SIC \cite{Perdew81}, GAM \cite{Politis98}) is an inaccurate description of the inner shells, which are mainly involved in the electron-capture process (i.e., $1s_{1/2}$, $2s_{1/2}$, $2p_{1/2}$).
+A way to overcome this inconvenience is to use the optimized effective potential method, which was originally described within a nonrelativistic framework by J. B. Krieger \textit{et al.} \cite{Kri92,Kri93} and extended to the relativistic case by Xiao-Min Tong and Shih-I Chu \cite{Tong98}.